SAP/performance-regression-data-set/README.md

-# Overview
+# Performance Regression Data Set

-Data sets on performance measurements to support research on performance regression detection.
+This repository provides data sets on performance measurements to support research on performance regression detection.

 Currently included:
-- small
+1) small

-# Todo
-- Background about performance regression detection
-- citation files
+  - A small data set from SAP HANA internal testing to explore the data format